JMDP5/Diplomski/README.md

 Diplomski
 =========

-This is a my bachlor's thesis.
+This is my bachlor's thesis.
 It is about sentiment analysis of twitter data.